 According to stopbullying.gov, “between 1 in 4 and 1 in 3 U.S. students say they have been bullied at school.”

 Promundo, a global leader in engaging men and boys to promote gender justice and prevent violence against women, recently released a study about masculinity and bullying.
-The research explores the drivers and consequences of bullying among young men in the U.S. Needless to say, it does not paint a pretty picture.
+The research explores the drivers and consequences of bullying among young men in the U.S. Needless to say that it does not paint a pretty picture.

 The study was created with the support of Axe, Unilever’s leading male grooming brand as part of their Find Your Magic Initiative; which aims to break the cycle of toxic masculinity by providing guys with resources to live more freely.